Launch Profiles¶

 # Easy lane replacement

-houmao-mgr project easy profile create --name <profile> --specialist <specialist> --yes
+houmao-mgr project profile create --name <profile> --specialist <specialist> --yes

 # Explicit lane replacement

-houmao-mgr project agents launch-profiles add --name <profile> --recipe <recipe> --yes
+houmao-mgr internals native-agent launch-dossiers add --name <profile> --recipe <recipe> --yes

-Replacement is lane-bounded and clears omitted optional fields, including any previously stored memo seed.
-An easy-profile replacement cannot replace an explicit recipe-backed launch profile with the same name, and an explicit launch-profile replacement cannot replace an easy profile.
+Replacement is lane-bounded and clears omitted optional fields, including any previously stored managed system-skill policy, gateway mail-notifier appendix, or memo seed.
+An project-profile replacement cannot replace an explicit recipe-backed launch profile with the same name, and an explicit launch-profile replacement cannot replace an project profile.

 CLI Surfaces¶